What happens in the sessions and how this helps.

 How we get started.

-This is a chance for me to see if I am the best person to help you and also for you to see if I am someone you would like to work with.
-It is really important you feel comfortable with me, so please use this time to ask about anything you feel unsure of.
+It is important for me to see if I am the best person to help you and also for you to see if I am someone you would like to work with.
+Since it is really important you feel comfortable with me, please use this time to ask about anything you feel unsure of.

 How long each session is and how many weeks I will see you for.